xdMikayu/CSCI316-Mask-Detection-Transferlearning/README.md

 # Face Mask Detection with Transfer Learning (CSCI316 Project)

 This project implements a deep learning pipeline for classifying face mask usage using **Transfer Learning with InceptionV3**.
-Built for NYU’s CSCI316 course, it showcases model fine-tuning, image preprocessing, augmentation, and deployment.
+Built for UOWD’s CSCI316 course, it showcases model fine-tuning, image preprocessing, augmentation, and deployment.

 ## 🔍 Project Overview